brianlukonsolo/X509CertificateFormatter/README.md

 # Brian Lukonsolo's X590CertificateFormatter
-  An application to convert X509 base64 single-line strings into standard X509 certificates.
+  A personal application I made to convert X509 base64 single-line strings into standard X509 certificates.

  To run the application, follow the instructions below: